actions-marketplace-validations/lukegriffith_tf-config-docs/README.md

     steps:
     - uses: actions/checkout@v2
     - name: Terraform Docs Build
-      uses: lukegriffith/tf-config-docs@v0.1.21
+      uses: lukegriffith/tf-config-docs@v0.1.22
 ```

-If the module shows at `/workspace/github`, use the following configuration;
+If the github pages documentation shows a module as `/workspace/github`, use the following configuration;

 ```